Deplastify the Planet: How to Master the Sustainable Transition

 The world is drowning in plastic that we've created, most of which takes hundreds of years to decompose.
 It is a disaster choking our oceans, poisoning our food chains and clogging our landfills.
 To solve this problem, we must find ways to replace or at least reduce plastic in manufacturing, to reuse, recycle or re-purpose plastic currently in use, to rescue discarded plastic from oceans or landfills, and to dispose of plastic responsibly.

 For this course, we find companies that want to achieve the same and will partner with SCET and Schoolab around this problem.
 Each company prepares a “deplastify challenge” based on their own business, and will be given student teams that work together to develop an entrepreneurial solution.
 Supported by representatives from their partner companies, students will work to understand the industry and challenge, then design prototypes and pitch their final solutions.
+Each student will be working with an industry partner, mostly large corporations as well as startups.
 Past company sponsors include Whole Foods, Faurecia Automotive, Microsoft, Allbirds, Nestle, Recology SF, Method, Bank of the West, Surfrider Foundation, Samsung and more!

 How might we find a way to give a second life to our makeup containers that are too small to be recycled with the existing system?

 How might we find clever ways to recycle cross-linked materials from the foam of shoe soles into valuable products that have an equal or lower carbon footprint than the first life?